confluentinc/schema-registry/docs/avro.rst

 ^^^^^^^^^^^^^^^^^^

 ``FULL`` compatibility means schemas are both backward **and** forward compatible.
-Schemas evolve in a fully compatible way: old data can be read with the new schema, and new data can also be read with the old schema.
+Schemas evolve in a fully compatible way: old data can be read with the new schema, and new data can also be read with the last schema.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`, and that data written by producers using the newer schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL`` compatibility ensures that consumers using the new schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`, and that data written by producers using the new schema `X` can be processed by consumers using schema `X` or `X-1`, but not necessarily `X-2`.
-If the compatibility is set to ``FULL_TRANSITIVE`` (not just ``FULL``), then it means that the new schema is forward and backward compatible with all previously registered schemas (not just the two last schemas).
+If the new schema needs to be forward and backward compatible with all registered schemas, not just the last two schemas, then use ``FULL_TRANSITIVE`` instead of ``FULL``.
-For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL_TRANSITIVE`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X`, `X-1`, or `X-2`, and that data written by producers using the newer schema `X` can be processed by consumers using schema `X`, `X-1`, or `X-2`.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``FULL_TRANSITIVE`` compatibility ensures that consumers using the new schema `X` can process data written by producers using schema `X`, `X-1`, or `X-2`, and that data written by producers using the new schema `X` can be processed by consumers using schema `X`, `X-1`, or `X-2`.

 In some data formats, such as JSON, there are no full-compatible changes.
 Every modification is either only forward or only backward compatible.
 But in other data formats, like Avro, you can define fields with default values.
 In that case adding or removing a field with a default value is a fully compatible change.